-So to make your shopping easier and to make teachers happier, I’ve compiled a list of my favorite go-to teacher gifts that we give to my kids’ teachers because my colleagues and I were super excited to receive them.
+So to make your shopping easier in December and early May, and to make teachers happier, I’ve compiled a list of teachers’ favorite go-to gifts that we give to my kids’ teachers.

 I can not state enough how much teachers love gift cards.
 They are seriously the best.

 Starbucks gift cards– pop it into a to-go cup (Starbucks will happily give you a clean cup and lid) and write, “Thanks a Latte” on the lid.